stephenLee/stephenlee.github.com/_posts/2012-09-13-emacs-input-chinese-charactors.md

 ---

 Some days ago, I installed Ubuntu12.04 as my new operating system.
-Emacs24 has been released for a while, So
+As Emacs24 has been released for a while, So
 I decide to try it and reconfigure my dot file.
 I  find [eschulte](http://cs.unm.edu/~eschulte/)'s wonderful project [emacs24-starter-kit](https://github.com/eschulte/emacs24-starter-kit).